-One More Move: Visualize Your Vision
+One More Move: Give something away

 Note: Hello Readers, I am switching the title of One Move Monday to One More Move.
 This way I can post when inspired as opposed to just on Mondays, but I will still regularly post once a week on Monday.